Shadow Wars and Black Ops

 Abdullah Najjar 27:40

-was saying, Oh, wow,
+I was saying, Oh, wow,

 Ric Prado 27:42

-yeah, it's a three week course, and about 10 days of that, you're in a POW camp, you're in a prisoner of war camp, and you're being interrogated, and you're living in a four by four box that is dark, and you have two cans, one for peeing, and you can imagine what the second one is for.
+Yeah, it's a three week course, and about 10 days of that, you're in a POW camp, you're in a prisoner of war camp, and you're being interrogated, and you're living in a four by four box that is dark, and you have two cans, one for peeing, and you can imagine what the second one is for.
 And they're coming in, putting hoods over your heads and dragging you and smacking you on the side of the head with a telephone book.
 And it's all it's all the kind of training that is called enhanced interrogation.
 They're trying to teach you how to survive and navigate that, that terrible situation you could be put yourself in.
-So I had the hard skills from para rescue, and the beauty of it, I was able to use them with a contra program.
+So I had the hard skills from pararescue, and the beauty of it, I was able to use them with a Contra program.
 The first example, I am a navy certified diver.
-So I was trained these guys into putting the bombs, doing compass swims, learning you know more about scuba, because they were, they were lobster divers, as their profession was so and then second, when, when I did that, jump in from a helicopter, from a substantial altitude To no parachute, just ambassador and fins, that's, that's helo cast that we used to call them low and slows, they call them helo cast now.
-And I learned that in para rescue.
+So I was trained these guys into putting the bombs, doing compass swims, learning you know more about scuba, because they were, they were lobster divers, as their profession was so and then second, when, when I did that, jump in from a helicopter, from a substantial altitude to, with no parachute, just mask and fins, that's, that's helo cast that we used to call them low and slows, they call them helo cast now.
+And I learned that in pararescue.
 So for those three years, other than that, some of the training, for example, I did not know how to do the space and timing in a 50 Cal.
 I was taught that, and then I taught it in the camp.
 Same thing with the RPG I was taught that got good at it.
 Then I taught it at the camps.
 So but everything else that I had in my bag of tricks was what I learned in the military.
 Now, once I got into post the Nicaragua thing, my next adventure was I went through the very, very secret place called the farm that everybody knows where it's at.
 That's right, but that's a very, again, that's a very different kind of intensity.
 You know, I went from, you know, carrying AR 15, a pistol to grenades and living in a hammock to coat and tie, recruiting, running agents.
 Uh.
 Um, you know, and being under the scrutiny, because literally, the the farm is a thing is about five month process where you get put through, you are in a foreign station, and you have missions to do, and they walk you through it, but you go through this is you're you're living.
 So I think that was probably more stressful for me than than being in the camps, the camps, I knew what the hell I was doing there.
 You're learning by the hard knocks, but so that's kind of the process, and that's the process for all our paramilitary officers, the agencies are full fledged case officers or operations officers.
 By the way, we're not agents.
 Hey, FBI, are agents.
-For us.
-An agent is the person that we recruit to provide us with information that we restarted them as sources or agents.
+For us, an agent is the person that we recruit to provide us with information that we restarted them as sources or agents.
 So for in my agency, when you go in, after you go through all the scrutiny of entry and polygraphs and everything else you go to the farm, and that is the beginning of your, of your formal training in espionage and clandestine operations.
-Yeah,

 Abdullah Najjar 31:09

-I like that.
-You mentioned the part of the that you're not an agent, you would be a handler, right?
+Yeah, I like that you mentioned the part of the that you're not an agent, you would be a handler, right?
 You'd be handler to a source or an asset, and that's the person that's got access to the secret information that you maybe in your headquarters, or maybe where you're stationed, that's the information that you're receiving, or the intelligence you're receiving.
 Yeah, so there's something I came across recently about the now, this is going to be a little bit, I think, funny for some of our viewers, but there's one training, one aspect of training where you have to get, like, I don't know, free cup of coffee or something.
 I don't know if that was around when you got went through training.

 Ric Prado 31:53